 During 2018 and 2019, the City is working with stakeholders and the general public to create a Workforce Development Plan that will identify strategies, goals, and recommendations for the improvement of Fayetteville's workforce.
 Workforce development is an interconnected set of solutions to meet employment needs: it prepares individuals with needed skills, emphasizes the value of workplace learning, and addresses the hiring demands of employers from the outset.
 It serves two functions: enables individuals to acquire knowledge, hard skills, and soft skills for gainful employment; and provides employers with an effective means to communicate and meet their skill requirements.

 Quality of Life

 The presence of the University of Arkansas, its beautiful natural surroundings, commitment to sustainable living, and affordable cost of living makes Fayetteville a prime location for workers of all ages and stages of life to put down roots, establish and maintain work-life balance, and enjoy a range of cultural and environmental activities, from kayaking to artmaking to live music and fine dining.
-The city was named the third best place to live in the US by US News & World Report in March of 2016.
+The city was named to the top the top ten Best Places to Live in the US by US News & World Report in March for six consecutive years.

 A Commitment to Sustainability

 Fayetteville is a trailblazer in citywide sustainability and conservation initiatives.
 As Arkansas’ only community to receive recognition as a 3-Star Community, Fayetteville was also the first city in the state to establish a Property Assessed Clean Energy (PACE) Improvement District in 2015.
 The city has also been designated a Silver Bicycle Friendly Community by the League of American Bicyclists and continues to develop infrastructure to support additional sustainability initiatives, including solar energy, additional walking and biking trails, and a commitment to maintaining and preserving the urban forest.